eyecantell/prepdir/README.md

 Recursively walks through directories
 Displays relative paths and file contents
-Skips specified directories and files (configured via config.yaml) Filters files by extension
+Skips specified directories and files using .gitignore-style glob patterns (configured via config.yaml) Filters files by extension
 Outputs to a file (default: prepped_dir.txt)
 Option to include all files and directories, ignoring exclusions